mparno/fenics-web/source/demos/pde/navier-stokes/cpp/documentation.rst

 Incompressible Navier-Stokes equations
 ======================================

-This demo is implemented the C++ source file :download:`main.cpp`.
+This demo is implemented in the C++ source file :download:`main.cpp`.
 In addition, this program requires the following header files that define the variational forms used in the program:
 :download:`TentativeVelocity.h`, :download:`VelocityUpdate.h`, and
 :download:`PressureUpdate.h`.
 These files can be generated (using FFC) from the following UFL form files: :download:`TentativeVelocity.ufl`,